guand/seng371-project1/README.md

 ### 4.0 Results & Analysis
 #### 4.1  Results

-The raw results can be found in `data` directory (here)[https://github.com/guand/seng371-project1/tree/master/data].
-Below are the graphs showing the relationship between feature additions and LOC over time for each of our repositories.
+The raw results can be found in `data` directory [here](https://github.com/guand/seng371-project1/tree/master/data).
+Below are the graphs showing the relationship between the rate of feature additions and LOC over time for each of our repositories.

 - Backbone: